dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 layout:     post
 title:      Power of Transfer Learning
 date:       2018-11-20 12:00:00
-summary:    This post will provide an brief introduction to Transfer Learning using Dogs vs Cats Redux Competition dataset from Kaggle along with the implementation in Keras framework.
+summary:    This post will provide a brief introduction to Transfer Learning using Dogs vs Cats Redux Competition dataset from Kaggle along with the implementation in Keras framework.
 categories: transfer learning catsvsdogs published : true
 ---